JetBrains/kotlin-web-site/docs/topics/native/native-gradle.md

    By convention, all sources are located in the `src/<target name>[Main|Test]/kotlin` folders, where `main` is for the source code and `test` is for tests. `<target name>` corresponds to the target platform (in this case `native`), as specified in the build file.

-Now you are ready build your project and run the application.
+Now you are ready to build your project and run the application.

 ## Build and run the application